ray-project/ray/doc/source/ray-core/actors.rst

 Generators
 ----------
-Ray is compatible to Python generator syntax.
+Ray is compatible with Python generator syntax.
 See :ref:`Ray Generators <generators>` for more details.

 Cancelling Actor Tasks
 ----------------------